Dog Run and Fencing Buying Guide

 This type are generally much cheaper (the DIY kits cost as little as $250) because chain mesh can be folded into a fairly small package, reducing both manufacturing and shipping costs.
-The down side is that they take more effort to setup and put away, and are fixed in size and shape, so it's difficult to expand in the future.
+The down side is that they are difficult to setup and put away.
+They are also somewhat fixed in size / shape, so it's difficult to expand in the future.
 You can get an idea of how one of these is setup below:

-They are also generally not as strong as (assuming same wire gauge) than welded wire panels, therefore may not be suitable for powerful breeds.
+Chain mesh are generally not as strong as (assuming same wire gauge) than welded wire panels, therefore they are generally not suitable for powerful breeds.
 If you are just looking for a simple run for a small/medium dog, with no intention to expand or change it up in the near future, you could consider a chain mesh dog kennel run.